stevejefferson/trac2gitea/README.md

 * `<gitea-repo>` is the Gitea repository (project) name being migrated to

 ## Limitations
-* The current code is written for `sqlite` (for both the Trac and Gitea databases).
+The current code is written for `sqlite` (for both the Trac and Gitea databases).

 Hopefully, very little of the SQL used by the converter is specific to a particular SQL dialect so porting to a different database type should not be particularly difficult.

 For anyone using a different database, ehe database connections are created in:
   * Trac: `accessor.trac.defaultAccessor.go`, func `CreateDefaultAccessor`
   * Gitea: `accessor.gitea.defaultAccessor.go`, func `CreateDefaultAccessor`

 Having changed these, try running the converter and see if any SQL breaks.

 All trac database accesses are in package `accessor.trac` and all Gitea database accesses are in package `accessor.gitea`.
-* Wiki repository is pulled from Gitea wiki git repository but is not pushed back.
-    The last line output by the converter will give the location of the cloned wiki repository.
-Go into this directory and do a `git push`.

 ## Building
 The default Makefile target should build the application (in the cwd) and run the tests.